Climate change made summer drought 20 times more likely

 Drought dried up major rivers, destroyed crops, sparked wildfire, threatened aquatic species and led to water restrictions in Europe.
 It struck places already plagued by drying in the U.S., like the West, but also places where drought is more rare, like the Northeast.
 China also just had its driest summer in 60 years, leaving its famous Yangtze river half its normal width.

+Northern Hemisphere if not for human-caused climate change.
+Now they expect these conditions to repeat every 20 years, given how much the climate has warmed.

-Ecological disasters like the widespread drought and then massive flooding in Pakistan, are the “fingerprints of climate change,” Martin van Aalst, a climate scientist at Columbia University and study co-author, said.
+Ecological disasters like the widespread drought and then massive flooding in Pakistan, are the "fingerprints of climate change," Maarten van Aalst, a climate scientist at Columbia University and study co-author, said.

 "The impacts are very clear to people and are hitting hard," he said, "not just in poor countries, like the flooding Pakistan .... but also in some of the richest parts of the world, like western central Europe."